bitnami/charts/bitnami/mxnet/README.md

     bitnami/mxnet
 ```

-The above command create 6 pods for MXNet: one scheduler, two servers and and three workers.
+The above command creates 6 pods for MXNet: one scheduler, two servers, and three workers.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,